AlliedToasters/search-tools/README.md

 ## Metrics
 Ranking metrics functions can be found in `search_tools.metrics`.
 A NDCG demo in pyspark is available in [this notebook](ndcg_demo.ipynb).

+## Installation
+This library does not yet have a release (coming soon).
+In the meantime, clone this repository and install with `pip install .` .